 Advance consent directions and advance agreements are legally recognised documents.
 They outline a person’s preferences and provide consent regarding future mental health treatment, care or support.
 They are used in the event that a person’s ability to participate in decisions about their treatment and support is significantly impaired.

 An advance consent direction includes the main decisions about a person’s treatment, while an advance agreement includes a person’s decisions about ‘everyday’ matters, including who will look after their house/pets.

 Ability to appoint a nominated person

 A person with a mental illness or disorder who is able to make their own decisions can name someone as their nominated person.
 This must be done in writing to the ACT Civil and Administrative Tribunal.

 The nominated person can be contacted by clinicians for information about appropriate treatment, care or support for the person with a mental illness or disorder.

 People with a mental illness or disorder who are, or have previously been, in the correctional system may have a Forensic Mental Health Order.

 These orders are only made when a person is a serious danger to public safety.
 Under a Forensic Mental Health Order, a person’s ability to make decisions is removed.

-If you have any further questions on the Mental Health Act 2015, contact the Consumer Engagement Feedback Team on:
+If you have any further questions on the Mental Health Act 2015, contact: